2024 Thuringian state election

 The 2024 Thuringian state election was held on 1 September 2024 to elect the members of the 8th Landtag of Thuringia.
 It was held on the same day as the 2024 Saxony state election.
 The outgoing government was a minority government formed by The Left, the Social Democratic Party (SPD), and The Greens, led by Minister-President Bodo Ramelow of The Left.
 Ramelow had led the state since 2014, including through the political crisis following the 2020 state election.

-The Alternative for Germany (AfD) emerged as the largest party with 33% of the vote, marking its best ever result and the first time it placed first in a state election.
-The governing coalition suffered heavy losses: The Left lost more than half its support and fell to fourth place with 13%, while the SPD recorded its worst result in any postwar state election.
-The Greens and the Free Democratic Party (FDP) both failed to clear the five percent threshold and lost all of their seats.
-The Christian Democratic Union (CDU) saw modest gains, placing second with 24%, while the newly-formed Sahra Wagenknecht Alliance (BSW) debuted in third with 16%.
+The Alternative for Germany (AfD) under state-level leadership of Björn Höcke, both far-right, emerged as the largest party with 33% of the vote, marking its best ever result and the first time it placed first in a state election.
+The governing coalition suffered heavy losses: The Left, from which the Alliance Sahra Wagenknecht (BSW) had split off in late 2023, lost more than half of its support and fell to fourth place with 13% while the newly-formed BSW picked up these voters and debuted in third with 16%.

+Even worse were the results for the three parties that governed Germany since 2021 in the Ampelkoalition of chancellor Olaf Scholz.
+They lost 3/4 of their combined support, dropped from 39% in Thuringia in the 2021 federal election to only 10%, and would break up the coalition a few weeks later: the SPD at 6% recorded its worst result in any postwar state election up to that time, while the Greens and the Free Democratic Party (FDP) both even failed to clear the Five-percent threshold and lost all of their seats.
+The Christian Democratic Union (CDU) saw modest gains, placing second with 24%.

-The election marked a historic breakthrough for the AfD, which became the first far-right party since the Nazi Party (NSDAP) to win a plurality in a German state election.
+The election marked historic breakthroughs: one for the AfD, which became the first far-right party since the Nazi Party (NSDAP) to win a plurality in a German state election.
+The other first was a Blackberry coalition between CDU, SPD and the new BSW, without a majority due to having 44 of 88 seats.
+With some support from the Left, Mario Voigt was elected Ministerpräsident, and governs with the Voigt cabinet which, despite its three BSW members leaving the party in September 2026, is expected to continue.